 - Short circuit

 Most reputable companies have undertaken the testing on their cells only and not the complete battery system.

-BMPRO Sentry batteries are tested not just at the cell level, but also as the complete battery system, via certification according to the international standard IEC62619 – “lithium cells and batteries for industrial applications”.
+BMPRO Invicta batteries are tested not just at the cell level, but also as the complete battery system, via certification according to the international standard IEC62619 – “lithium cells and batteries for industrial applications”.
 This extra step tests the cells put together into a system along with an internal Battery Management System, BMS.

 Some of the safety aspects tested under IEC62619 include:

 - Over temperature

 - Annual factory audit – to ensure consistency.